-Payment will be remitted as described in the executed Letter of Award from The Foundation.
+Payment will be remitted as described in the executed Award Notice from The Foundation.
 Certain contingencies for release of funds may exist, including provision of Just In Time data, confirmation of SWOG samples/bank inventory, IRB approval, or updated Other Support forms, as applicable.
+Funding is non-federal.